 The lavatory is a sink or basin where you can wash your hands.
 The public restrooms( like in-plane or school) are probably known as a lavatory.

 In a bathroom, lavatories are sinks and basins for people to wash their hands.
 It includes parts like a bowl and a faucet.
-Water flow is controlled by the lever in the basin.
+The lever in the basin controls water flow.

-Water gets into the bowl when you wash your hands and brush your teeth.
+Water gets into the bowl when you wash your hands and teeth.
 You can get bowls made of ceramic, glass, and wood.
 The bowls include an overflow hole and drain.

 There’s a hole under the bowl for the drain.
 You can fill it up with water with a stopper.
-The overflow trap lets water escape when it spills over which also prevents flooding.
+The overflow trap lets water escape when it spills over, preventing flooding.

 What’s the Difference Between A Water Closet And A Lavatory?